- Get link

 Next, we will watch a clip where this word [deg-degan] is spoken.

-This clip is taken from a TV Progam called Masterchef Indonesia.
-You can watch the full video HERE.
+The first clip we are about to watch is taken from a TV program called Masterchef Indonesia.
 Let's watch the clip below.

 Chef Arnold: Gimana rasanya dicicipin sama Chef Juna?
 (How does it feel your cook being tasted by chef Juna?)